Course Enquiries - UK

 You will be prepared for further education and employment through awareness of occupations and Interaction with industry representatives

-There are three main areas of forensic science: chemistry, biology and drugs and toxicology.
-Most roles include an aspect of all three.
+There are three main areas of forensic science: Crime Scene Investigation Laboratory analysis and the Interpretation of scientific data and its presentation in court.
+Some roles include an aspect of all three.
 You can expect many hours of work, demanding strong levels of concentration, attention to detail and a methodical approach.

 Forensic scientists collect and record evidence from places of interest such as crime scenes, then analyse samples using various laboratory techniques.
-Some forensic scientists work in-house with the police force, however many are now employed by the private sector.
+Some forensic scientists work in-house with the police force, however many are now employed by the private sector or Government laboratories.

 Some careers (such as scientific journalism) are unlikely to require further education, although employers will look for relevant experience which can help you stand out from the crowd.
 Other career options however, such as a toxicologist, will require further training.

 Many of our students progress to Masters level courses and some continue on to PhD level.
-Nearly all our students tend to choose London based masters courses based a UCL, Kings, Quenn Mary’s such as digital crime and security, forensic toxicology, chemical analysis, forensic anthropology.
+Nearly all our students tend to choose London-based Masters courses based at University College London, Kings College London and Queen Mary University of London in subjects including digital crime and security, forensic toxicology, chemical analysis, forensic anthropology.